Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 - Other considerations of the mortgage holder

-To ensure the best possible terms, including interest rate and other fees, the property owner can review term sheets from multiple private capital providers, facilitated by the C-PACE District, to select the best fit.
+To ensure the best possible terms, including interest rate and other fees, the property owner can review term sheets from multiple private capital providers.

 Repayment periods span up to 30 years, depending on the owner’s preference, and are limited by the weighted average effective useful life (EUL) of the financed improvements.